Egyptian Carob Drink Seller (photo above)

-The word "Caratage" like the Arabic word "Kharoub" (Carob) Drink Seller in Egypt (photo above) - is derived from root word "Carubis" (Carob seeds) which was used in Mesopotamia (modern day Iraq) as a measure of weight.
+The word "Caratage" from the Arabic word "Kharoub" (Carob) is derived from root word "Carubis" (Carob seeds) used in Mesopotamia (modern day Iraq) as a measure of weight.
+(Bet you didn't know that!)

-If you have decided to get physical and invest in gold Jewelry, the gold purity of your item is an important consideration.
+Decided to get physical and invest in gold Antique Jewelry?
+Then the gold purity of your item is an important consideration.
 It is a measure of the item's quality and value.
 Terms that designate the gold purity are the words: carat or karat. (correct symbol: K or kt)

 The letters: K or kt indicates the percentage of gold present in the gold alloy, with 24 karats being the highest, i.e., Pure gold.